Antisect: Career

 Antisect were formed in Daventry, England in 1982 and began their career playing a fast, D-beat style of hardcore punk.
 They performed one tour with the hugely influential hardcore punk band Discharge before taking on a more anarchist leaning political edge.
-The band's debut LP In Darkness There Is No Choice, was released in 1983 on Flux of Pink Indians' Spiderleg Records label and reached number 4 in the UK Indie Chart.
+The band's debut album In Darkness there is No Choice was released in January 1984 on the Spiderleg Records label that was run by Flux of Pink Indians.
+It entered the UK Indie Chart at No. 10 on 21 January and reached No. 3 two weeks later.
 This was followed in 1985 by the release of the 7-inch single "Out from the Void", which reached number 2 in the Indie singles chart.

 The band went through numerous line up changes, and as a three piece of Lyons, Bryson and Paluskiewicz, had recorded most of the material for a second album (provisionally entitled Welcome to the New Dark Ages), but it was never completed.
-Darker and heavier than their debut, some tracks that were going to be on this album have appeared in fledgling form on the live album Peace is Better Than a Place in History, and the 2010 release Leeds 2.4.86.
+Darker and heavier than their debut, some tracks that were going to be on this album have appeared in fledgling form on the live album Peace is Better than a Place in History, and the 2010 release Leeds 2.4.86.

 Eventually the lifestyles of the band's members took their toll to the point where it became impossible to function as a unit and they split in 1987.

 In May 2011, after a 24-year hiatus the band announced its reformation and gave details of its first show which was to be at the Puntala-Rock Festival in Finland.
 The line up was a mixture of previous members including founders Pete Lyons and Pete Boyce alongside Laurence Windle and Tim Andrews.
 Joe Burwood was brought in on drums.
-Caz Eden (Formerly Caroline Wallis), although also back in the fold, was however, not to perform and consequently parted company with the band shortly after the first show.
+Caz Eden (formerly Caroline Wallis), although also back in the fold, was however, not to perform and consequently parted company with the band shortly after the first show.

-Tour dates for the UK, Europe and US were announced for late 2011 and spring 2012 and in December 2011 the band returned to the studio to record a new 10-inch single, containing the previously unreleased 1982 track "4 Minutes Past Midnight" and a re-recorded version of 1985's "Out From The Void (Part 2.)
+Tour dates for the UK, Europe and US were announced for late 2011 and spring 2012 and in December 2011 the band returned to the studio to record a new 10-inch single, containing the previously unreleased 1982 track "4 Minutes Past Midnight" and a re-recorded version of 1985's "Out From The Void (Part 2)".
 This, however was a "Tour Only" release, available exclusively at the 2011/2012 shows.
 In March 2012 they announced that Pete Boyce had once again left the band.